Fastest Mac Data Recovery Specialists

 For “dropped off” hard drives, we’ll first note and verify the hard drive’s serial number.
 We’ll add contact information and hard drive details/symptoms to our ticketing system and data recovery database.
 Finally, we’ll label all accessories (power adapters, cables, etc.) with name, ticket number, and contact information.

 For “mailed” hard drives, we’ll match the name on the box (and on the hard drive) to the previously submitted Mail In Form.
 We’ll confirm any conditional fees and note and label all parts and accessories.
 We’ll send an e-mail to go over our rate and policies (we don’t start working on the drive until our policies have been confirmed).

-After inventory is complete, an email will be sent to our client letting them know we’ll start the recovery soon.
+After the inventory is complete, an email will be sent to our clients letting them know we’ll start the recovery soon.

 3) Diagnostic analysis.

 In general, diagnostic analysis involves determining the underlying problem with the hard drive.
 This first requires removing the hard drive from its enclosure or computer (unless it’s a bare drive).
 We visually inspect the hard drive and PCB (the circuit board on the bottom of all hard drives).
 If all looks good, we’ll connect and test the hard drive using one or more of our hardware data recovery tools.

 Diagnosis will likely also involve testing various components of the hard drive and PCB, testing the hard drive’s heads, and reading/saving/checking the hard drive’s firmware.